National Wide Awakes Day – Oct. 3, 2026

 National Wide Awakes Day FAQs

-Why were they called the Wide Awakes?
+What were the Wide Awakes?

 How to Observe National Wide Awakes Day